-Graduate Studies at Vanderbilt - Atlantic World History
+Graduate Studies - Atlantic World History

 Vanderbilt ranks among the nation's top twenty research universities and boasts a diverse and dynamic History Department.
 One of the newest and most exciting areas of faculty research and graduate training at Vanderbilt is Atlantic World History.
 Graduate students who choose to complete a major or minor field in Atlantic World history at Vanderbilt will be introduced to a wide range of literatures addressing the interactions among European, Native American, and African peoples.